 - Pro Tip: If you’re feeling really ambitious, write your own cases using news headlines as inspiration.
 The more you immerse yourself in the consulting mindset, the more natural casing will become.

 Spend the next week on these tasks to get consulting recruiting season started off right!

-We’ll be back next week to share advice on how you should navigate on-campus recruiting events, including info sessions, coffee chats, and case workshops.
+Click here to continue to our next Back-to-School post, where we explain how you should navigate on-campus recruiting events, including info sessions, coffee chats, and case workshops.